LiorZ/hdac8_thesis/thesis.rst

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

 	:label:`mc` The main axes we tested in the calibration process.
-One, rotating the peptide around the Lysine residue, the other around the vector that is formed by the linear conformation of the peptide .
+One, rotating the peptide around the Lysine residue, the other around the vector that is formed by the linear conformation of the peptide.

 Constraints
 ............